 “A single regiment, by the flank march of each of its divisions by threes, moves to arrive in the new line.”

-Cavalry could form by files of smaller frontage, but only at the expense of lengthening their column, which was highly undesirable.
+Cavalry could form by files (ie by single files which, since each wheeled separately, created two men in front), but only at the expense of lengthening their column, which was highly undesirable.
 The British 1796 Cavalry regulations state that:

 “Filing is an operation of the squadron, of use in broken or embarrassed ground, which will not allow of movements on a greater front.
 It is a situation in which horses move free and without confinement, but in which the squadron or its parts lengthen out, and take up much more ground than what they stand on in line, and it is therefore to be had recourse to only from necessity.”